Lukas-Netz/se-rwth.github.io/_pages/research/Domain-Specific-Languages.md

 ## Key Statements
-1. DSLs are a promising technology to deal with complexity of software products and the pervasion of software into various domains.
+1. DSLs are a promising technology to deal with complexity of software products and the perversion of software into various domains.
 2. Quality assurance and efficient ways to create, manage, and evolve DSLs are essential for the success of DSLs.
 3. Key factors for efficient DSL tooling design are compositionality and thus reusability of tooling and language infrastructures.
-4. [MontiCore](/topics/MontiCore) is a successful tooling infrastructure for the development of DSLs.
+4. [MontiCore](/research/MontiCore) is a successful tooling infrastructure for the development of DSLs.

 {% include trennlinie.html %}